wejournal/lamb/README.md

 ### Untyped Lambda Calculus

-/IF YOU ONLY KNEW THE POWER OF THE DARK SIDE./
+*IF YOU ONLY KNEW THE POWER OF THE DARK SIDE*.

 ```
 lamb --untyped < foo.lam > foo.s